 …And how it works today

 The most popular way to commit synthetic identity fraud is to establish a false credit file built on a real SSN or Individual Taxpayer Identification Number (ITIN).
-Some thieves use SSNs belonging to people who have been incarcerated for a long period of time, but many begin with a child’s SSN that was issued after 2011.
+Some fraudsters use other sophisticated tactics such as using real SSNs belonging to people who have been incarcerated for a long period of time, but many begin with a child’s SSN that was issued after 2011.
 Once they choose a fake name, address, and phone number, along with a birth year that makes the person belonging to this artificial profile holder at least 18 years old, they are ready to establish a credit file for this bogus person’s identity.

 Credit bureaus maintain credit files on millions of individuals, including people who do not even exist!
 When a thief uses a synthetic identity to apply for credit, perhaps to finance a purchase or open a new merchant account, the credit bureau’s system denies the application based on not recognizing the person’s identity data.
 But, that’s OK, for now.
 The real goal is the new credit file the system set up automatically when the fraudster applied for credit with fake information.